Quasiparticle spectra of supersolid lattice gases at near-resonant Rydberg-dressing

 One of the major challenges in realizing a strongly interacting lattice gas using Rydberg states is the occurrence of avalanche loss processes.
 As these are directly proportional to the total Rydberg fraction, the commonly suggested solution is using far off-resonantly excited Rydberg states.
 We instead propose the realization of a correlated bosonic lattice gas at near-resonant excitation, where the total Rydberg fraction in the bulk is low due to the strong, interaction-driven effective detuning.
 Using real-space dynamical mean-field theory we show that its reduced effect at the boundary of a system can easily be compensated by considering a tailored beam-waist of the driving Rabi-laser.
 In this geometry we discuss the spectral properties at the crossover between the supersolid and the superfluid state and present the momentum resolved spectral properties of the supersolid bulk.
 The latter results are obtained within an extended quasiparticle method which also yields a correction of the mean-field phase transition.

 \paragraph*{Introduction}

-Experiments in the recent years have shown the feasibility of using Rydberg excitations to introduce long-range interactions to many-body quantum gas experiments.
+Experiments in recent years have shown the feasibility of using Rydberg excitations to introduce long-range interactions to many-body quantum gas experiments, as a new element of the ultracold atom platform for quantum simulation of strongly correlated systems \cite{Hofstetter2018}.
 Such experiments have already verified the emergence of a dressed interaction potential \cite{Jau2015,Zeiher2016} as well as non-trivial collapse and revival dynamics \cite{Zeiher2017,Bernien2017} for far detuned driving of the excitation.
-In this regime there also exists a vast body of theoretical work on crystalline \cite{Lauer2012a,Hoening2014,Petrosyan2015a} and supersolid phases \cite{Pupillo2010c,Henkel2010c,Cinti2014}, some also discussing spectral properties \cite{Ancilotto2013a,Macri2014}.
+In this regime there also exists a vast body of theoretical work on crystalline \cite{Lauer2012a,Hoening2014,Petrosyan2015a} and supersolid phases \cite{Pupillo2010c,Henkel2010c,Cinti2014}, some also discussing spectral properties \cite{Saccani2012,Ancilotto2013a,Macri2014}.

-In contrast, the case of near-resonant Rydberg excitation has been studied to a far lesser extent \cite{Weimer2010,Pohl2010,Rademaker2013,Vermersch2015}, with only few works considering the itinerant dynamics needed for supersolid formation \cite{Saha2013a,Geissler2017}.
-Also, some experiments have investigated the frozen case, finding signatures of strong correlations \cite{Gunter2013,Helmrich2016b} or reconstructing the density matrix at low particle density \cite{Gavryusev2016a}.
+In contrast, the case of near-resonant Rydberg excitation has been studied to a far lesser extent \cite{Weimer2010,Pohl2010,Rademaker2013,Vermersch2015}, with only few works considering the itinerant dynamics needed for supersolid formation \cite{Saha2014,Geissler2017}.
+Also, some experiments have investigated the frozen case, finding signatures of strong correlations \cite{Gunter2013,Helmrich2018} or reconstructing the density matrix at low particle density \cite{Gavryusev2016a}.
 But most importantly, experiments in this regime have revealed a major obstacle for achieving itinerancy for coherently driven near-resonant Rydberg excitations, namely the blackbody radiation-induced avalanche loss \cite{Goldschmidt2016,Aman2016,Boulier2017}.
 On the timescale of itinerancy, it behaves as an instantaneous global process.
 Therefore, the relevant timescale $\tau$ is given by the onset of the avalanche due to blackbody radiation-induced transfers from an excited Rydberg level to any nearby level of opposite parity.
-As this can be triggered anywhere in the system, $\tau$ is inversely proportional to the total number of Rydberg excitations.
+As this can be triggered anywhere in the system, $\tau^{-1}$ is proportional to the total number of Rydberg excitations.
 Therefore, most dressing experiments preferentially focus on small and low-dimensional systems \cite{Schauss2015,Jau2015,Zeiher2017,Bernien2017}.